 What is Self Direction?

-Self Direction is New York State’s current self-determination program.
-It is funded by federal and state Medicaid funds, and administered through New York State Office for Persons with Developmental Disabilities (NYS OPWDD).
+Self Direction is a person-centered process for accessing supports and services in New York State.
+It is funded by federal and state Medicaid funds, and is overseen by the New York State Office for People with Developmental Disabilities (OPWDD).
 Self Direction requires:

-- A Start-up broker to write and submit the Self Direction plan
+- A Broker to help write and manage your Self Direction plan and budget

 - A Fiscal Intermediary (FI) to process staff applications, submit documentation of services to OPWDD, and handle payroll